sybila/BCSgen/README.md

 > Both state space or reaction network might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.

-> <sup>1</sup> In order to use parallel computing, you need to use [anaconda](http://conda.pydata.org/docs/install/quick.html) (Python distribution) and install [pathos](https://github.com/uqfoundation/pathos) library (use pip install git+https://github.com/uqfoundation/pathos.git@master on linux machines — it should install all dependencies required by the package).
+> <sup>1</sup> In order to use parallel computing, you need to use [anaconda](http://conda.pydata.org/docs/install/quick.html) (Python distribution) and install [pathos](https://github.com/uqfoundation/pathos) library (use pip install git+https://github.com/uqfoundation/pathos.git@master on __unix machines__ — it should install all dependencies required by the package.
+Under __Windows__, multiprocessing is [not supported](http://i.imgur.com/s3OimLn.png).

-> **WARNING**: Installing anaconda python distribution will replace your default python distribution (which can be usually found and still used in /usr/bin/ ).
+> **WARNING**: Installing anaconda python distribution will replace your default python distribution (which can be usually found and still used in /usr/bin/).